A Simple Algorithm for Computing BOCP: Performance Evaluation

-All the algorithms are implemented in C++ language, the experiments are conducted on a computer with 2.16GHz dual core CPU and 1.86GB of memory.
-In the first set of experiments, we manually produce two circular-arc polygons with less edges for simplicity and for ease of reproducing the findings.
-The vertex coordinates of the two polygons are listed in Table \ref{tab:vertex coordinators}.
-We run 100 times for each algorithm using the two polygons as the input, and then compute the average running time.
+\textit{Experiment 1.} We manually produce two circular-arc polygons, each of them is less than 10 edges, for simplicity and for ease of reproducing the findings.
+The vertex coordinates of the two polygons (cf., Figure \ref{fig:usecase1}) are listed in Table \ref{tab:vertex coordinators}.

-In the second set of experiments, we adopt thousands of circular-arc polygons, in order to study the overall performance of these algorithms.
-Specifically, given an integer $n$, a pair of circular-arc polygons with $n$ edges are generated at random, and then each algorithm is executed alternately, using the pair of polygons as the input.
+\textit{Experiment 2.} To study the overall performance of these algorithms, we adopt thousands of circular-arc polygons.
+Specifically, given an integer $n$, a pair of circular-arc polygons with $n$ edges are generated at random{ \footnote{Generally speaking, we first randomly generate two rectangles such that they are overlapping each other.
+Then, we randomly generate $n$ points in \textit{each} rectangle one by one such that they satisfy two constraints: (\romannumeral 1) the segment joining the $j$th point and the $(j-1)$th one cannot intersect with any other segment except the segment joining the $(j-1)$th point and the $(j-2)$th one, where $j\geq 4$; and (\romannumeral 2) the segment joining the $1$st point and the $n$th one cannot intersect with any other segments except its two adjacent segments.
+These $n$ points will be used as the vertices of the circular-arc polygon.
+Finally, we import circular-arc segments by inserting a set of \textit{appendix points}.}}, and then each algorithm is executed alternately, using the pair of polygons as the input.
 This is done one thousand times.
 In each trial, the running time of each algorithm is recorded, and accumulated to previous trials.
 We compute the average value for estimating the average running time of each algorithm.
 Furthermore, we vary the value of $n$, and obtain the running time of each algorithm using the same method mentioned above.

+\textit{Experiment 3.} We use the parameter ``\texttt{double}'' to replace the parameter ``Number$\_$type'' in the kernel ``CGAL::Cartesian $<$Number$\_$type$>$'' (the 1st approach), and also the parameter ``Rational'' in the kernel ``CGAL::Cartesian $<$Rational$>$'' (the 2nd approach), in order to investigate the performance when all these algorithms use the floating point number-type.
+We randomly generate pairwise circular-arc polygons as the test data.

+\textit{Experiment 4.} To answer the interesting issue mentioned in Section \ref{sec:complexity}, we use the polygons satisfying the condition $l=m+n$ as the input, see Figure \ref{fig:figtest3} (it is a sample).
+The vertex coordinates of these two polygons are listed in Table \ref{tab:vertex coordinators of four test}.

+\textit{Experiment 5.} Inspired by the curiosity, we also investigate the scalability of our proposed algorithm using polygons with a larger number of edges.
+Note that in this set of experiments almost all the polygons generated are self-intersection polygons when the number of edges is equal to or larger than $100$.
+This is because it is pretty difficult to generate polygons without self-intersections when the number of edges is large, using the method mentioned in Footnote 7.
+Specifically, in this case we do not employ the constraint (\romannumeral 2), see Footnote 7.